wp-plugins/idx-broker-platinum/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-<h2>IDX Broker Plugin - Add IDX Broker Lite or Platinum to your WordPress Website!</h2>
+<h3 style="display: inline !important;">IDX Broker Plugin - Add IDX Broker Lite or Platinum to your WordPress Website!</h3>

 <ul>
-<h4>Mobile Functionality That Your Clients Will Rave About!</h4>
+<h4 style="margin: 0.5em 0 7px !important;">Mobile Functionality That Your Clients Will Rave About!</h4>
 <li>Mobile-Friendly Layouts for the latest Mobile Responsive Themes.
 Don't have a Mobile Responsive theme?
 Choose from <a href="http://themes.agentevolution.com/shop/turn-key/">Turn Key</a>, or several other themes and theme providers that have created a very easy to use, out-of-the box Theme experience for you!</li>
 <li>Email updates and property updates that link to mobile-friendly property detail pages - displayed on your custom subdomain.</li>
 <li>A "View Full Site" link on the footer of every mobile page, so people can choose to view non-mobile pages if that's what they want.</li>